Gerb (pyrotechnic)

 A gerb is a type of firework which produces a jet of sparks, usually lasting between 15 and 60 seconds.
 It is a thick-walled tube filled with pyrotechnic composition and possessing a choke, which is a narrowing in the tube.
-Gerbs are often referred to as 'fountains' (spark fountain).
+Gerbs are often referred to as 'fountains'.

+Operation

 Sometimes a small charge of black powder is added to the bottom of a gerb to make it finish with a bang: this charge is known as the 'bounce'.
 These are commonly used at sporting events.

 Gerbs intended for use indoors near a proximate audience, such as at a rock concert, typically have shorter durations (from 1/8 to 30 seconds) and heights (4 to 50 feet).

 Gerbs are usually measured in terms of time and height.
 For example, a 4×4 burns for 4 seconds at a height of 4 feet.

+History

-Eric Newby's book The Last Grain Race (chapter two: "Mountstewart") contains a 1938 reference to what appears to be the original gerb—in effect a mortar bomb fired from a mortar.
+Eric Newby's book The Last Grain Race (chapter two: "Mountstewart") contains a 1938 reference to what appears to be the original gerb — in effect a mortar bomb fired from a mortar.

+Hazards

+Causes of the 2003 The Station nightclub fire in West Warwick, Rhode Island involved the use of gerbs, as did a 2015 fire in the Colectiv nightclub in Bucharest, Romania.